hai-vr/Basis/README.md

 <img src="./Basis/Images/Banner.png" alt="Banner" width="550" height="155">

 We are actively working on Basis.
-If you like what you see please consider contributing to the github in any way you can.
+If you like what you see, please consider contributing to the github in any way you can.

  ## How you can Contribute